 This is a new one for me.
 Until readers started buying it, I had never heard of it.

-It comes very well rated (4.4 out of 5 stars, with 385 reviews) and is rated #1 best seller in Spanish language instruction.
+It comes very well reviewed and is listed as one of the top books in Spanish language instruction.
 It has 320 pages.

 This book is a consistent best seller and is currently on the 7th edition.
 Lonely Planet describes themselves as “The world’s #1 phrasebook publisher”.

-This pocket sized phrase book is great for travel and has an impressive 4.7/5 stars.
+This pocket sized phrase book is great for travel and comes well reviewed.
 It has 272 pages.

 This book is part of our crowd sourced 12 best books to learn Spanish.